canarybit/cc-docs/docs/inspector.md

 | evidenceSignature             | The digital signature included in the evidence.                                       |
 | runtimeMeasurement            | Includes the runtime measurements from the GPU.                                       |

 The GPU evidence includes opaque evidence data, where each field ID represents specific metadata or status about the hardware.
-Here's what each ID typically represents:
+See below for details of what each ID typically represents:

 | Claim names                                       | Description                                                                                                     |